jetxu/palindrome/README.md

 # palindrom
-linear time solution for plaindrome
+linear time solution rather than manancher's algorithms for plaindrome